Reviewed by John P. Cunha, DO, FACOEP on October 24, 2017

 Q:Who suffers more frequently from migraine headaches: Men or women?

-Q:Which is the most common type of headaches?
+Q:What is the most common type of headache?

-Q:Which type of headache involves the trigeminal nerve?
+Q:Which type of headaches involves the trigeminal nerve?

 Q:What causes sinus headaches?